lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 class Text(var text: String) : Node()
 ```

 Here we just have two primitives: `Box` and `Text`.
-In reality there would probably be more, and they would probably have more properties, but again, we are keeping it simple.
+In reality there would probably be more, and they would probably have more properties and methods etc., but again, we are keeping it simple.
 In the existing Android toolkit, this would correspond to [`View`](https://developer.android.com/reference/android/view/View) and all of it's subclasses, and on the web this would correspond to any [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element).

 Now we need a way to take a tree of Nodes, and render their current state to the screen: